 Research and Development Expenses.
-Research and development expenses include costs associated with the design, development, testing and enhancement of our products.
-These enhancements represent significant improvements to our products.
-Research and development expenses also include expenditures for purchases of laboratory supplies and clinical trials.
+Research and development expenses include costs associated with the design, development, testing and enhancement of our products, purchases of laboratory supplies and clinical trials.
 We expense research and development costs as they are incurred.
 Research and development expenses decreased from \$4.0 million during the three months ended March 31, 1999 to \$2.6 million during the comparable period in 2000.
 The decrease is primarily attributable to a change in our treatment of manufacturing-related costs.
 Starting in the second quarter of 1999, we transitioned from recording manufacturing-related costs as research and development expense to cost of sales.
 We expect research and development spending will increase in the future, in absolute dollars, as we expand our product development efforts and seek further regulatory approvals.